bpbond/R-data-workshop/R-data-workshop.md

 - `plyr` - tools for splitting, applying and combining data
 - `reshape2` - reshaping data

-(These are part of what's known as the HadleyVerse.)
-We'll also use this *data package*:
+(These are part of what's known as the *HadleyVerse*.)
+We'll also use this data package:
 - `babynames` - names provided to the SSA 1880-2013

 These can all be installed using R's `install.packages` command.